 Water Quality and Quantity: Water monitoring for Total Suspended Sediments (TSS) is undertaken at select sites nationwide.
-The national average in 2020 was 14.6g/m3, the minimum result was <1g/m3 and the maximum reading was 93g/m3, this following a significant weather event.
-This reading reduced to 11g/m3 the following month when the stream was retested.
-Some regions participate with regional councils undertaking State of the Environment (SOE) testing which assesses stream health.
-RNZ is also involved in the MBIE-funded Forest Flows hydrology programme which aims to quantify key hydrological processes to provide world-leading water flow information across a range of environments.
+The national average in 2022 was 17.11g/m3 This is a rise of 4.8g/m3 on 2021.
+The minimum result was <1g/m3 and the maximum reading was 930g/m3, this following a significant weather event.

+This reading reduced to 18g/m3 the following month when the stream was retested.
+Bay of Plenty and the Hawkes Bay region had some significant rain fall in January and April-May.
+The last 6 months of 2022 was the wettest on record for the Hawkes Bay region.